 Littering by the employees of the Contractor shall not be allowed (TRMSCAAC1 REV 3 section 4.1.2 and Environment Conservation Act, No 73 of 1989).
-The Environmental Control Officer shall monitor the neatness of the work sites as well as the campsite.(Refer section 3.7 regarding rubble and refuse disposal).
+The Environmental Control Officer shall monitor the neatness of the work sites as well as the campsite.
+(Refer section 3.7 regarding rubble and refuse disposal).
+The Contractor shall collect all litter and dispose thereof in a suitable manner.

-• Neat workplace and site
+Neat workplace and site